lextm/jekyll-theme-chirpy/_posts/2008-2-7-indirect-visit-to-my-blog-front-page.md

 1. Click the Layout link on Blogger Dashboard.
 1. Click the Preview button.

 Then your web browser will lead you to a place whose URL starts with http://www.blogger.com.
-But it is still your blog front page, isn’t it?
+But it is still your blog front page, isn't it?

 In this way I finally can take a look at it at home to see if my customizations lately look fine.